microsoft/FluidFramework/docs/advanced/handles.md

 and `get` the object.

 The following code snippet from the [Pond](../../components/examples/pond/src/index.tsx) Component demonstrates this.
-It creates `Clicker` which is a SharedComponent during first time initialization and stores its `handle` in the `root` DDS.
+It creates a `Clicker` object which is a SharedComponent during first time initialization and stores its `handle` in the `root` DDS.
 Any remote client can retrieve the `handle` from the `root` DDS and get `Clicker` by calling `get()` on the handle:

 ```typescript